amygdala/code-snippets/ml/kubeflow-pipelines/README_taxidata_examples.md

 [https://console.cloud.google.com/mlengine/models](https://console.cloud.google.com/mlengine/models).

 Make a prediction using one of the deployed model versions as follows.
 In the [`components/kubeflow/tf-serving`](components/kubeflow/tf-serving) directory, run the following client script, replacing `<MODEL_VERSION_NAME>` with one of your deployed versions.
 (Note that this script assumes that you have gcloud configured to point to the correct project.
 If it is not, first run `gcloud config set project <YOUR_PROJECT_NAME>`).
+You'll need to use Python 2.7 and have `tensorflow_serving-api` installed to run the script.

 ```sh
 python chicago_taxi_client.py \